lsf2008/multRecLossAEPub/readme.md

 strategy.

 # requirements
-If you want to run the program, please install the pytorch, pytorch-lightning, pytorchvideo first.
-In our implementation, the version of pytorch-lightning is 1.9.0,  pytorchvideo is 0.1.5, torch is 1.11.0
+To run the program, please install the following packages: pytorch, pytorch-lightning, and pytorchvideo.
+In our implementation, we used pytorch-lightning version 1.9.0, pytorchvideo version 0.1.5, and torch version 1.11.0.

-# how to run it
+# how to run it`
-1. First, you should prepare the data with a a csv file.
-The video is stored with images in one folder, so you should provide the folder name in the csv file, and then provide the groundtruth for each frame following the folder path.
+1. To start, prepare the data using a CSV file.
+Since the video is stored with images in a single folder, provide the folder name in the CSV file followed by the ground truth for each frame.
-2. Second, configure the yml file with the data csv file and you can change the other parameters, such as batch size, block size, and so on.
+2. Next, configure the YAML file using the data CSV file, and adjust other parameters such as batch size, learning rate, weight decay, and block size, etc.
-3. Third, special the "flg" in the tst.py file and then run it.
+3. Finally, specify the "flg" in the [tst.py](http://tst.py/) file and run it.